 - NAHAC, the National Association of Health Advocacy Consultants provides support for advocacy itself (best practices, ethics).

 - The Beryl Institute provides support and credentialing to hospital patient advocates.

 • Are patient advocates licensed or certified in some way?

 No. As of early 2016, no states license patient advocates, nor is there a nationally-recognized certification, accreditation or other credential assigned to patient advocates.

 Some of the educational programs offered (see link above) provide a certificate of completion for those who finish their programs, but none are nationally-recognized.
 See The Myth of Patient Advocacy Certification.

 In the absence of a certification, many advocates subscribe to the Health Advocate’s Code of Conduct and Professional Standards.

+There is a credential on the horizon.
 The Patient Advocate Certification Board is developing the certification that will become the standard for patient advocacy.
 It is expected their first certification will be offered by mid-2017.

 • How are patient advocates regarded by doctors, nurses and other providers?